 The early days of Tourism

 In the nineteenth century, visitors to the island integrated four major groups: patients, travellers, tourists and scientists.
-Most visitors belonged to the moneyed aristocracy, with an endless list of aristocrats, princes, princesses and monarchs.
+Most visitors belonged to the moneyed aristocracy.

 Still during the seventeenth century, the increase of sea routes and interest in botany led to the introduction of new plants, which were acclimatized to the Island and enriched the gardens of homes and, in particular, of the estates which arose around the city.